 The Plan recognizes the Cedars area as the diverse, eclectic neighborhood that has the potential to accommodate new workforce housing that can take advantage of Downtown views and accessibility near I-30.
-Staff's proposed regulations boosts the mix of housing options, encourages affordable and workforce housing in the area, improves the sense of community by preservation of existing older homes through development bonuses.
-Steering Committee proposed regulations encourages live units and accessory dwelling units and wider sidewalks.
+The proposed regulations boost the mix of housing options, encourages affordable and workforce housing in the area, improves the sense of community by preservation of existing older homes through development bonuses.
+The proposed regulations encourage live units and accessory dwelling units and wider sidewalks.
 The regulations emphasized pedestrian friendly design elements promoting walkability and connecting the Cedars area to the major downtown attractions.